ESG at Alludo

 Our core product offerings are aligned with our commitment to sustainability, not just within our company but globally.
 Our technology centers on digital workplace solutions that help companies reduce their carbon footprint far beyond just the ability to work remotely.

-Specifically, our digital workspace solutions with Parallels RAS (Remote Application Server) and Parallels Awingu help companies achieve sustainability goals by enabling effective use of existing hardware instead of requiring new device purchases.
-This saves on both financial investment and environmental impact.
-The manufacturing process of new hardware is environmentally costly, and repurposing means fewer new machines—and less infrastructure headed for electronic waste piles.
+Specifically, our digital workspace solutions, Parallels RAS (Remote Application Server) and Parallels Secure Workspace, enable effective use of existing hardware instead of requiring new device purchases – saving both financial investment and environmental impact.
+The manufacturing process of new hardware is environmentally costly, and repurposing means fewer new machines and less infrastructure headed for electronic waste piles.

-Plus, with Parallels Desktop for Mac, Parallels RAS and Parallels Awingu, employees can run several operating systems (e.g., Windows, MacOS, Linux, Chrome OS) on a single device.
+Plus, with Parallels Desktop for Mac, employees can run several operating systems (e.g., Windows, MacOS, Linux, Chrome OS) on a single device.
 This eliminates the need for multiple devices to be accessible to support different operating systems.

-As part of our rebrand, we established work better/live better beliefs:
+As part of our rebrand to Alludo, we established work better/live better beliefs:

 Unapologetic Authenticity is the root of performance.